How LLC Owners Save on Taxes in 2026

 How does cost segregation help a physician who owns their office?

-A cost segregation study reclassifies 20-40% of the building cost to 5-year and 15-year property eligible for 40% bonus depreciation.
+A cost segregation study reclassifies 20-40% of the building cost to 5-year and 15-year property eligible for 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025).
 A $2M medical office building can generate $200,000+ in first-year depreciation deductions.

 What is the reasonable salary threshold for a physician S-Corp?